How to Register – view helpful registration tips

 - Learn more about the Prevailing Wage Act- overview, owner-operators, fringe benefits, certified payroll certificates

-- Understand Act 72- misclassification of workers as Independent Workers
+- Understand Act 72- misclassification of workers as Independent Contractors

 - Federal/State Projects – Thomas R. Davies, Harmon & Davies, P.C.